Move to CaymanFree Relocation Checklist

 Strata due diligence checklist

-A well-run strata can make ownership easy.
-A badly run strata can create conflict, surprise costs, poor maintenance, insurance issues, and resale problems.
-Ask your agent and attorney to help collect and review documents early.
+A well-run strata can make ownership easier.
+A badly run strata can create conflict, surprise costs, poor maintenance, insurance issues, lender friction, and resale problems.
+Ask your attorney, agent, lender, and insurer which documents they need before offer conditions expire.

 • Recent strata meeting minutes: disputes, repairs, arrears, insurance, projects, complaints, and governance quality.